Vyral/josh-anderson-recruiting/_posts/2020-02-24-what-stood-out-to-me-at-the-kw-family-reunion.md

 5\.
 Stop trying to create opportunities for everyone in your world, because it’s exhausting.
 The talent will bring opportunities, and it’s your job to support it.

 **In summary, make sure you’re seeing goals, creating plans to hire people, and holding people accountable to their plans and goals.** Inspect what you expect and when people start missing goals, don’t turn a blind eye.
-Jump in and either help them grow, or let them go.&nbsp;
+Jump in and either help them grow or let them go.&nbsp;

 {% include pullquote.html %}